- Connect with me on Facebook

 - Connect with me on LinkedIn

 Sciatica is a word used to describe back and leg pain.

-In genuine Sciatica, there is a prolapsed disc in the lower back pressing on a nerve, the pain is agonising.
+In genuine Sciatica, there is a prolapsed disc in the lower back pressing on a nerve, the pain is excruciating.
 Frequently leg pain, numbness and weakness are present, the foot may drop when walking.

 This is a serious condition and needs medical attention, correct diagnosis and prescribed medication for the sciatic pain.

 That said, luckily the majority of the population who have “Sciatica” have a less severe condition.
 The source is usually found in the low back and/or the buttock.